 In view of the Respondent's failure to submit a response, the Panel shall decide this administrative proceeding on the basis of the Complainant's undisputed representations and adduced proof pursuant to paragraphs 5(f), 14(a) and 15(a) of the Rules and draw such inferences it considers appropriate pursuant to paragraph 14(b) of the Rules.
-The Panel is entitled to accept all reasonable allegations and inferences set forth in the Complaint as true unless the evidence is clearly contradictory.
+The Panel is entitled to accept all reasonable allegations and inferences set forth in the Complaint and annexes as true unless the evidence is clearly contradictory.
 See Vertical Solutions Mgmt., Inc. v. webnet-marketing, inc., FA 95095 (FORUM July 31, 2000) (holding that the respondent's failure to respond allows all reasonable inferences of fact in the allegations of the complaint to be deemed true); see also Talk City, Inc. v.
 Robertson, D2000-0009 (WIPO February 29, 2000) ("In the absence of a response, it is appropriate to accept as true all allegations of the Complaint.").
-Identical or Confusingly Similar to a Mark in which Complainant has a Right The Complainant has established that it has rights in the word mark BOEHRINGER by providing the Panel with the evidence that it has an International registration for its mark and claims without contradiction that it has registered trademarks in other jurisdictions.
-The Panel notes that a national or an international trademark registration is sufficient to establish rights in that mark.
-As such, the Panel finds that the Complainant has established that is has a right in the word mark BOEHRINGER.
-The second part of the test under this first element is to establish that the Disputed Domain Name is identical or confusingly similar to BOEHRINGER.
-The Panel observes that the single difference is the displacement of the letter "e" with the letter "r" preceding the letter "h."
-Typographical changes are immaterial.
-Where the relevant trademark is recognizable within the Disputed Domain Name it is sufficient to establish confusing similarity.
-The addition of the gTLD ".com" does not have any impact on the overall impression of the dominant portion of the Disputed Domain Name and is therefore irrelevant to determine the confusing similarity between the trademark and the Disputed Domain Name.
-Accordingly, Complainant has satisfied Paragraph 4(a)(i) of the Policy.
+Identical or Confusingly Similar to a Mark in which Complainant has a Right To succeed under the first element, a complainant must pass a two-part test, first establish that it has rights, and thereafter that the disputed domain name is either identical or confusingly similar to the mark.
+The first element of a UDRP complaint "serves essentially as a standing requirement."
+Here, the Complainant has established that it has rights in the word mark BOLLORE LOGISTICS by providing the Panel with the evidence that it has an International registration for its mark and claims without contradiction that it has registered trademarks in other jurisdictions.
+The consensus view which the Panel adopts is that a national or an international trademark registration is sufficient to establish rights in that mark.
+As such, the Panel finds that the Complainant has established that is has a right in the word mark BOLLORE LOGISTICS.
+The second part of the test calls for comparing the Complainant's mark with the Disputed Domain Name entails "a straightforward visual or aural comparison of the trademark with the alphanumeric string in the domain name.
+In cases where a domain name incorporates the entirety of a trademark, or where at least a dominant feature of the relevant mark is recognizable in the domain name, the domain name will normally be considered confusingly similar to that mark."
+WIPO Overview 3.0 at section 1.7.
+The Panel observes that the single difference is the addition of a hyphen and the letter "s" Typographical changes are immaterial.
+Where the relevant trademark is recognizable within the disputed domain name it is sufficient to establish confusing similarity.
+The addition of the gTLD ".com" does not have any impact on the overall impression of the dominant portion of the disputed domain name and is therefore irrelevant in determining the confusing similarity between BOLLORE LOGISTICS and solutions.

+Accordingly, Complainant has satisfied Paragraph 4(a)(i) of the Policy...